Short Fiction: Iqbal the Cat

 Iqbal sat patiently on the doorstep, waiting to be invited inside.
 He never knocked, nor scratched nor cried; he simply waited.
 Eventually the door would open, and children would rush out, or else Iqbal would be escorted in.

-Iqbal the cat curled around the aunty's leg, uttered a sweet miaou, and passed her into the house.
+Iqbal the cat curled around Aunty's leg, uttered a sweet miaou, and passed her into the house.
 The hens never appreciated Iqbal's appearance in their home, possibly because they sensed remnants of his 16th life as a peasant farmer who raised and killed chickens for market.
 Certainly their hiss of "Butcher!" when he came near was a hint.

 Iqbal (or Tom, or any name you wish to call him) sat gently on the edge of the carpet, tail over toes, and waited for the aunty to come back.
-She would pour him a bowl of milk, which he'd taste because he had good manners but not finish because the milk gave him a sour stomach.
+She would pour him a bowl of milk, which he'd taste because he had good manners but not finish because milk gave him a sour stomach.
 He would then practice the catly art of Being On Top of Things.
 He would gauge carefully the direction and velocity of the breeze running across his hair from the living-room, and the distance and the smoothness of the intended landing surface, then leap.
-He quite delighted in the dramatic pose of his tail, which was merely performing balance functions but looked so handsome in doing so.
+He delighted in the dramatic pose of his tail, which was merely performing balance functions but looked so handsome in doing so.
 He would watch over the house with half-closed eyes, silently missing nothing.

 During these waking times, nearly always in a patch of sunlight, Iqbal would daydream.
 That is, were he human he would daydream.
 As a cat, who can know what the images meant to him as they played in the subconscious waking mind?

 Little memories, triggered by things his cat-eyes saw in the living-room, would rise like bubbles and burst; visible and comprehensible only for a moment, but nice.
 He enjoyed them.
-When the aunty was washing dishes, Iqbal the cat would smell the running water, and for a moment enjoy an image of a running stream with fish inside.
+When Aunty was washing dishes, Iqbal the cat would smell the running water, and for a moment enjoy an image of a running stream with fish inside.
 Just as he began to consider a line and a hook with which to catch them, the image would be gone, and Iqbal would be distracted by a speck of dust glinting in the sunlight.

 These thoughts, and the constant watch of the sentinel-cat, made Iqbal sleepy.
 He would gently leap to the ground, and wait by the door - simply wait.
 When someone noticed him and opened the door, he would miaou a polite Thank You and cross the yard with care back to the barn-straw for a nap.